 Visit the Manchester Writing School for more information about including profiles of staff and published students, news, events and projects.

-This course is available to study online (part-time only) and on campus.
+The MFA is available to complete over two years full-time or three years part-time.
+This course is available to study on campus (full-time or part-time) or online (part-time only).
 The main student intake is in September, but it is also possible to begin studying in January.

 Please visit our Masters scholarships page for information on funding opportunities.